THE FUTURE

 WE’VE GOT ANSWERS.

-• Entry registrations will open on the 1st June 2025
+Entry registrations will open on the 1st June 2025 - you must complete the entry by 26th Sept 2025.
+Early entries appreciated.

-• Round 1 is a short series of questions that will include a bit about you or your company.
+Round 1 is a short series of questions that will include a bit about you or your company.
 We then want to hear about your idea and your vision of how it will work.
-This needs to be approximately 500 words.
+This will be across 3 questions and no longer than 500 words.

 Closing date: Friday 26th September 2025

-You will be invited to deliver a 1 minute elevator pitch from the main stage.
+You will be asked to deliver a 1 minute elevator power pitch from the main stage.

 Judges will then decide on the best pitch and the debut winner of ‘Future of Food’ will be crowned and presented with the top prize.

-• This is an entirely FREE event for entrants and attendees.
+This is an entirely FREE event for entrants and attendees.
 There should be no financial barrier to contribute to such an important theme.
-Other than the time to prepare and your transport to the event, there is no cost.
+Other than the time to prepare, your own pitch decs and your transport to the event, there is no cost.

 This event is a not-for-profit event and has been philanthropically supported in its organisation.
 Notwithstanding supporting companies may be sought to help contribute to the overheads.

-Finalists will each have mentorship to finesse their pitch and get to deliver it to some of the industries most influential stakeholders and each .
+Finalists will each have mentorship to finesse their pitch and get to deliver it to some of the industries most influential stakeholders.
+We will announce these prizes on Linkedin.

 Prizes are at the discretion of the providers subject to the type of ideas and stage the winners my be.